Predictors of Upward Mobility for Fresno, California

 Comparing Fresno Race and Ethnicities over Time

-Source: 5-year 2018-2022 American Community Survey data (treemap plots) and 5-year 2008-2012, 2013-2017, and 2018-2022 American Community Survey data (line charts).
+Source: 5-year 2019-2023 American Community Survey data (treemap plots) and 5-year 2008-2012, 2013-2017, and 2021-2023 American Community Survey data (line charts).

 The Boosting Upward Mobility framework includes a “Descriptive Representation” predictor which is defined as the “[r]atio of the share of local elected officials of a racial or ethnic group to the share of residents of the same racial or ethnic group.”
 Instead of collecting demographic information from elected officials, this dashboard shows a more detailed racial and ethnic breakdown of Fresno.
 You can a list see Fresno (county)’s elected officials here and learn more about them at the county registrar website.

-There is inherent unreliability in American Community Survey data.
+There is inherent unreliability in American Community Survey data because it is a survey that samples the population.
 To determine whether or not to visualize racial or ethnic subgroups, we use the Coefficient of Variation (CV) where \(CV = standard error/ estimate\).
 While there is not a hard and fast rule, academic literature suggests that data with a CV below .12 can be considered “highly reliable,” and a CV between .12 and .40 can be considered to have “medium reliability.”
 In general, all data plotted is of “high reliability,” but two exceptions to this are made.
 First, the county-level Hispanic data from the American Community Survey data pulled is missing margin of error columns.
 However, the Fresno city-level Hispanic data has a CV below .12, and the county is a larger geography.
 This suggests that the CV would also fall below .12.
 Second, the Some Other Race data at the county scale and the Some Other Race, American Indian or Alaska Native, and Native Hawaiian or Other Pacific Islander data tend to have “medium reliability.”
 Consequently, for these charts, error bars are also plotted.
 Even so, incorporating these populations into the dashboard is important so that all people viewing the it can see themselves to at least some extent in these charts.
 Lastly, note that the Census Bureau reports that interpreting changes over time can be challenging due to changes in weighting methodology and the tendency of multi-year estimates to smooth out sudden changes.

 Inclusive Recovery Indices: